zachchan105/mewcspace/frontend/README.md

 ## Manual Setup

-Set up the [Litepool backend](../backend/) first, if you haven't already.
+Set up the [Meowcoin Space backend](../backend/) first, if you haven't already.

 ### 1. Build the Frontend